 Platelet-rich plasma therapy (PRP)

-PRP Therapy is a revolutionary non-operative treatment option that has been shown to help patients suffering from many common orthopedic injuries.
+PRP Therapy is a revolutionary non-operative treatment option that has been shown to help patients suffering from many common orthopaedic injuries.

 - Platelet-rich plasma refers to a concentration of platelets created from one’s own blood sample injected by a needle into the injured area